Description: Tufted perennial herbs; roots fibrous.

 Inflorescence simple or few-branched umbellate clusters; scape ± robust; pedicels bracteate; inner bracts fimbriate.
 Tepals ± free, 1-veined, papery, persistent.
 Stamens 3; anthers free except for abbreviated connective, latrorse, introrse or extrorse, dehiscing by longitudinal slits; staminodes 3 [or absent].
 Ovules 0–4 per loculus; style filiform; stigma minute.

 Fruit a capsule, ± 3-lobed, shorter than perianth; seeds irregularly angular to semi-ellipsoidal, finely warty, brown to black, dull.

 Distribution and occurrence: World: 5 species, endemic Australia.
 Australia: all States except S.A.

-Sowerbaea is sometimes placed in the family Asparagaceae.
+Sowerbaea has previously been placed in the family Anthericaceae.

 Text by S. McCune & D.W.
 Hardin